csjayp/h2o/deps/sandbox/README.md

 ## Credits

-The following people wrote/contributed to the OpenSSH prvisep code which we took some of the file description transport, and seccomp debugging code:
+The following people wrote/contributed to the OpenSSH prvisep code, where some of the file descriptor and transport, and seccomp debugging code was taken from:

  * Copyright (c) 2003 Can Erkin Acar
  * Copyright (c) 2003 Anil Madhavapeddy <anil@recoil.org>